EXPLAINER: States still in play and what makes them that way

 "It's ... clear that we have won Georgia.
 We're up by 2.5%, or 117,000 (votes) with only 7% (of the vote) left" to count, Trump said during an early morning appearance at the White House.
 He also said he planned to contest the U.S. presidential election before the Supreme Court.
 It was unclear exactly what legal action he might pursue.

 The race is too early to call.
-With an estimated 99% of the vote counted there, Trump's lead over Biden has shrunk to about 18,000 votes.
-Secretary of State Brad Raffensperger said Thursday morning that there were approximately 61,000 ballots still outstanding.
+With an estimated 99% of the vote counted there, Biden had overtaken Trump by more than 900 votes Friday morning, with thousands more ballots left to be counted.

 That includes mailed ballots from population-dense counties in the Atlanta metro region that lean Democratic.
 Biden is overperforming Hillary Clinton's 2016 showing in those counties, including in their more upscale suburban reaches.